CCB-SB/Aviator/README.md

 Aviator is composed of two modules:

-### - Publications: web-servers collected automatically from literature
+### - [Tool List](https://ccb-compute2.cs.uni-saarland.de/aviator/tools): web-servers collected automatically from literature
-### - Curated: web-servers manually added by their authors
+### - [Aviator-enabled](https://ccb-compute2.cs.uni-saarland.de/aviator/aviator-enabled): web-servers manually added by their authors

 The web-server URL or an API endpoint provided by the authors are queried twice per day.
 In addition to providing an availability overview we provide the possibility for authors to be notified if their webserver is offline for an unexpected period of time.

+To add your published web-server to Aviator a simple [API endpoint](https://ccb-compute2.cs.uni-saarland.de/aviator/aviator-enable) and a [registration](https://ccb-compute2.cs.uni-saarland.de/aviator/register) is needed.

 ## License